sprokkel78/gnordvpn/README.md

 A graphical user interface in PyGTK3 for using the nordvpn client binary on Ubuntu and other Linux distro's.
 It requires Python3.10 and the PyGTK apps, it also relies on gnome-terminal for accepting and sending files.
-Developed on Fedora 40 and tested on Ubuntu 24.04.
+Developed on Fedora 41 and tested on Ubuntu 24.04.

+Runs out of the box after default installation of Fedora or Ubuntu.

 ![Screenshot](https://github.com/sprokkel78/gnordvpn/blob/develop/screenshots/gnordvpn-5.png)

-Installation on Fedora 40 & Ubuntu 24.04:
+Installation on Fedora 41 & Ubuntu 24.04:
+   $sudo dnf|apt install gnome-terminal
 1. $git clone https://github.com/sprokkel78/gnordvpn.git
 2. $cd gnordvpn
 3. $python3 ./gnordvpn.py